Prof. Luc Van Gool

 He currently works on closing the loop between vision and action.

-Christos Sakaridis is a Postdoctoral Researcher at
+Christos Sakaridis is a Postdoctoral Researcher at Computer Vision Lab,

-leading the project team in developing computer vision technologies for autonomous cars.
+computer vision technologies for autonomous cars.

 His broad research fields are Computer Vision and Machine Learning.
 The focus of his research is